json420/degu/doc/tutorial.rst

 ...     return ProxyApp(address)
 ...

-It's likewise easy to create throw-away SSL certificates chains, and a throw-away HTTPS server on which to run our ``ProxyApp``.
+It's likewise fun and easy to create throw-away SSL certificate chains, and a throw-away HTTPS server on which to run our ``ProxyApp``.
 We'll create a server that accepts connections on any IPv6 address (but only from clients with a client certificate signed by the correct client certificate authority):